kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 **Requires Kubernetes 1.23 or newer**

-To associate a ResourceFlavor with a subset of nodes of your cluster, you can configure the `.metadata.labels` field with matching node labels that uniquely identify the nodes.
+To associate a ResourceFlavor with a subset of nodes of your cluster, you can configure the `.nodeSelector` field with matching node labels that uniquely identify the nodes.
 If you are using [cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) (or equivalent controllers), make sure it is configured to add those labels when adding new nodes.